k78ma/quartz/content/Reading.md

 aliases:
   - reading
 ---
+This is a collection of things I have read that led to enjoyment or learning, and thus wanted to note down for future reference.
+Some are things that I have not read yet, but think will be enjoyable or valuable.

 Things on the internet:
 - [jsomers.net | I should have loved biology](https://jsomers.net/i-should-have-loved-biology/)
 - [Poor Charlie’s Almanack](https://www.stripe.press/poor-charlies-almanack/cover)